Balancingrock/Swiftfire/demo/templates/registerContinue.sf.md

 ---
 Thanks for registering.

-An email has been sent to .show($requestinfo.RegisterEmail)
+An email has been sent to .show($requestinfo.register-email)

 Please wait for this email and visit the confirmation link in it to complete the registration process.